-Home / Practical Guidance / TB Testing / Pre-movement Testing (England)
+Home / Practical Guidance / TB Testing / Pre-movement Testing in Great Britain

-Pre-movement testing is a valuable part of the biosecurity plan to reduce the risk of introducing bovine TB but the test is not 100% sensitive.
+Pre-movement testing is a valuable control measure to reduce the risk of introducing bovine TB into cattle herds, but the skin test is not 100% sensitive.
 Isolation and post movement testing should also be considered depending on the risk of the particular movement.